 RSNA event request and report

-The RSNA Event Report provides authentication events for a given non-AP STA.
+The RSNA Event Report provides authentication events for a given non-AP STA (for non-MLO) or a non-AP MLD (for MLO).
 The RSNA Event Request and Report are only permitted in an infrastructure BSS.

-Each STA supporting the RSNA Event shall log up to the last five RSNA events occurring since the STA associated to the ESS.
+Each STA supporting the RSNA Event shall log up to the last five RSNA events occurring since the STA (for non-MLO) or the MLD (for MLO), with which the STA is affiliated, associated to the ESS.
 A STA may log more than five of the most recent RSNA events.

-Upon receipt of an Event Request frame containing an Event Request element including an RSNA Event request, the non-AP STA shall respond with an Event Report frame that includes available Event Report elements within the ESS of which the transmitting STA is a member for the RSNA event type.
+Upon receipt of an Event Request frame containing an Event Request element including an RSNA Event request, the non-AP STA shall respond with an Event Report frame that includes available Event Report elements within the ESS of which the transmitting STA (for non-MLO) or the MLD (for MLO), with which the transmitting STA is affiliated, is a member for the RSNA event type.

 …(existing texts)….